shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 Similar to the standard Authorization Code Grant (Section 4.1.2 of {{RFC6749}}), the response includes:

 code:
 : REQUIRED.
-The Agent-Authorization Code issued by the Authorization Server.
+The Authorization Code issued by the Authorization Server.
 This code is a short-lived, single-use code that the client will pass to the agent.

 state:
 : OPTIONAL.
 The state parameter passed in the initial request, if present.
 This value MUST be included in the redirect URI to maintain state between the request and callback.

 ### Error Response

-If the request fails or the user denies consent, the Authorization Server redirects the user-agent back to the client's redirect_uri with error parameters.
+If the request fails, the Authorization Server redirects the user-agent back to the client's redirect_uri with error parameters.

 ~~~
 HTTP/1.1 302 Found